osm2pgsql-dev/osm2pgsql-website/_manual/03-database.md

 ### Tuning the PostgreSQL Server

-Usual installs of the PostgreSQL server come with a default configuration that isn't well tuned for large databases.
+Usual installs of the PostgreSQL server come with a default configuration that is not well tuned for large databases.
 You should change these settings in `postgresql.conf` and restart PostgreSQL before running osm2pgsql, otherwise your system will be much slower than necessary.

-The
+The following settings are geared towards a system with 64GB RAM and a fast SSD.
-values in the second column are suggestions and good starting point for a typical setup, you might have to adjust them for your use case.
-The settings are geared towards a system with 64GB RAM and a fast SSD.
-The Default Value in the third column is the default for PostgreSQL 13.
+The values in the second column are suggestions to provide a good starting point for a typical setup, you might have to adjust them for your use case.
+The value in the third column is the default set by PostgreSQL 13.

 | Config Option                | Proposed Value  | Pg 13 Default Value | Remark |
 | ---------------------------- | ------ | ------ | --- |